-DM NVX™ technology transports ultra high‑definition 4K60 4:4:4 video over standard Gigabit Ethernet with no perceptible latency or loss of quality.
+DM NVX® technology transports ultra high‑definition 4K60 4:4:4 video over standard Gigabit Ethernet with no perceptible latency or loss of quality.
 Using standard network switches and CAT5e UTP wiring, a DM NVX system delivers a high‑performance virtual matrix routing solution that is economically advantageous and infinitely scalable for any enterprise or campus‑wide 4K content distribution application.
-Professional onboard scaling, HDR10 support, and HDCP 2.2 compliance ensure the ultimate in picture quality and compatibility for all of today’s varied media sources.1, 2
+Professional onboard scaling, High Dynamic Range support (HDR10), and HDCP 2.2 compliance ensure the ultimate in picture quality and compatibility for all of today’s varied media sources.1, 2

 Real‑Time 4K60 Video Distribution

 Engineered for demanding conference room and classroom applications, DM NVX technology ensures real‑time, full‑motion 4K60 video performance for the presentation of multimedia, videoconferencing, and live camera images.
-Interactive functions such as mousing and game play are fluid and natural.
+Interactive functions such as gameplay and the use of a mouse are fluid and natural.

 A DM NVX system is engineered for stability and reliability.
-Forward Error Correction ensures that AV data is delivered without interruption.
 Line‑synchronized outputs ensure perfect synchronization of content across multiple displays for applications such as digital signage and video walls.
 Variable Multicast TTL (Time To Live) enables traversing multiple network routers for optimal flexibility.